junxit/us-congress-bills-117/metadata.md

 - 2022-07-27 — Roll call votes on amendments in Senate: Motion to waive all applicable budgetary discipline with respect to amendment SA 5135 agreed to in Senate by Yea-Nay Vote.
 64 - 33.
 Record Vote Number: 270.
 - 2022-07-27 — Senate amendment agreed to: Amendment SA 5135 agreed to in Senate by Yea-Nay Vote.
 64 - 33.
 Record Vote Number: 271.
 - 2022-07-27 — Senate concurred in the House amendment to the Senate amendment to H.R.
 4346 with an amendment (SA 5135) by Yea-Nay Vote.
 64 - 33.
 Record Vote Number: 271.
+- 2022-07-28 — DEBATE - The House proceeded with one hour of debate on the Johnson (TX) motion to concur in the Senate amendment to the House amendment to the Senate amendment to H.R.
+4346.
+- 2022-07-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-07-28 — Ms. Johnson (TX) moved that the House agree to the Senate amendment to the House amendment to the Senate amendment.
+- 2022-07-28 — On motion that the House agree to the Senate amendment to the House amendment to the Senate amendment Agreed to by the Yeas and Nays: 243 - 187, 1 Present (Roll no. 404). (text: CR H7273-7374)
+- 2022-07-28 — Pursuant to the provisions of H.Res.
+1289, Ms. Johnson (TX) moved that the House concur in the Senate amendment to the House amendment to the Senate amendment to H.R.
+4346. (consideration: CR H7273-7387)
+- 2022-07-28 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment to the House amendment to the Senate amendment Agreed to by the Yeas and Nays: 243 - 187, 1 Present (Roll no. 404).
+- 2022-07-28 — The previous question was ordered pursuant to the rule.
+- 2022-08-02 — Presented to President.
+- 2022-08-02 — Presented to President.
+- 2022-08-09 — Became Public Law No: 117-167.
+- 2022-08-09 — Became Public Law No: 117-167.
+- 2022-08-09 — Signed by President.
+- 2022-08-09 — Signed by President.